kubencjusz94/Flats-for-rent-/README.md

 <a name="desc"></a>
 ### 1. About App
-App allows user to reserve a flat from database.
-The aim of project was to use my knowladge of Python Django to build a first real no-commercial app.
+App allows user to   a flat from flats database.
+The aim of project was to use my knowladge of Python Django to build a first real, no-commercial app.
 Project shows how to manage data from mySQL by Django and exchange information between frontend-backend sides.

 <a name="tech"></a>
 ### 2. Technologies